oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 From this perspective, object types in Active Oberon are nothing but plain old monitors [5], as already implemented in Concurrent Pascal [7] or MODULA [3] in the seventies (see above).
 The fact that a thread is associated with the instance of the object type merely means that no extra data type needs to be introduced for a thread; but the thread has no special role or exclusivity in relation to the object instance otherwise.
 The AWAIT concept is a bit more comfortable than the extra signal datatype and send() procedure as e.g. in MODULA, but also less flexible; and beyond that, the "conditional wait" was already proposed by Brinch Hansen and Hoare in 1972 [5].
 What is even more surprising is the fact that the monitor concept appears to have been adopted completely uncritically.
 Neither in [22] nor in any other publication of the group there is any indication that the state of the art has been evaluated, or why a concept from the early seventies should be more suitable than all the more recent ones.
 [22] refrains entirely from referencing the relevant original publications; [21] at least references Hoare's monitor paper [5], and even the original CSP paper [11] (but strangely only on the subject of "language interoperability", without acknowledging its importance for to the design of a concurrent programming language).

-All in all, it has to be concluded that Oberon either omits the important topic of concurrency altogether, or only considers it in an outdated form that ignores almost thirty years of research.
+All in all, it has to be concluded that Oberon either omits the important topic of concurrency altogether, or only considers it in an outdated form that ignored almost thirty years of research when published.

 #### Influencing factors